Taiping Rebellion: Policies

 The rebels announced social reforms, including strict separation of the sexes, abolition of foot binding, land socialisation, and "suppression" of private trade.
 They also outlawed the importation of opium into all Taiping territories.
-In regard to religion, the Kingdom replaced Confucianism, Buddhism and Chinese folk religion with the Taiping Christianity, God Worshipping, which held that Hong Xiuquan was the younger brother of Jesus and the second son of Shangdi.
+In regard to religion, the Kingdom replaced Confucianism, Buddhism and Chinese folk religion with the Taiping Christianity, God Worshipping, which held that Hong Xiuquan was the younger brother of Jesus and the second son of God.
 Buddhist libraries were burned.
 Because Hong saw Confucianism was a shadow of its noble origin, being now a tool of the Qing to tyrannize Han people, libraries of the Confucian monasteries were destroyed—in the Yangtze delta, almost entirely—and the temples were often defaced or turned into temples of his new religion or hospitals and libraries.

 Traditionalist works like those of Confucius were burned and their sellers executed.
 The Taiping were especially opposed to idolatry, destroying idols wherever found with great prejudice.
 Though the destruction of idols was initially welcomed by foreign missionaries, missionaries eventually came to fear the zealotry of the Taiping that they had a hand in creating.

 Separation of the sexes was strictly enforced in the first few years, although it tapered off in later years.
 Part of the extremeness came from a mistranslation of the Ten Commandments, which led to the seventh commandment also forbidding "licentiousness" as well as adultery.
 It was so severe that parents and children of the opposite sex could not interact, and even married couples were discouraged from having sex.